pnts/methodandmatter/source/writing/essays/distinctions.html.md

 - What might I not be observing because I lack distinctions?
 - How might I go about learning new distinctions?
 - What possibilities become available to me once I have integrated those new distinctions?

-Happy exploring!
-May you see a cornucopia of new possibilities!

-Andi

 ---